This is article #13 out of 50 in The Startup Marketing Playbook.

 1. Understand the core messaging and story

 The first ebook you produce should essentially be the manifesto of your product.
 For example, my team builds mobile apps for health clubs, so our first ebook was “The Official Guide to Club Mobile Apps.”
 This ebook literally walks through our core messaging and tells our product story without specifically mentioning our company.
 That is key ensureing credibility.
 If you have produced your story and messaging/positioning guide, the first ebook should be easy to derive.

 An ebook seems like a lot to write, so start by outlining it section by section.
 What is the logical flow that will make your story most digestible?
 Consider a universally understood structure with an introduction, several key points (perhaps your product’s value propositions) divided into chapters, and finally a conclusion.

-Additional considerations when outlining include: what background must be communicated first to provide context for the key concepts?
+Additional considerations when outlining include: what background must be communicated to provide context for the key concepts?
 How can you intertwine a story (perhaps using a fictional target persona) as an example?

 3. Determine voice and tone

 Since an ebook is a long piece, it’s important that the tone remains consistent throughout.
 Do you want to use informal or more conservative language?
 What tense will you write in?
-While these items appear to be small details, it’s best to document your approach so you can check your consistency as you write.
+While these appear to be small details, it’s best to document your approach so you can check your consistency as you write.